flimflam-austin/hugo-cms-test/site/content/quick_reads/20180919-18-09-18-trade-war/index.md

     _key: card-2-f59a0646-edbe-4d49-8405-b541c106cf44
   - order: 2
     body: >-
-      > ‘Every time this trade war escalates, the risk to U.S. consumers grows.
+      > "Every time this trade war escalates, the risk to U.S. consumers grows.
       With these latest tariffs, many hardworking Americans will soon wonder why their shopping bills are higher and their budgets feel stretched.”

       Matthew Shay, President and CEO of the National Retail Federation.
 Other